rafaelgard/rafaelgard.github.io/another-page.md

 I hold a master’s degree in Production Engineering from Poli-USP, with a focus on Operations Research, particularly in mathematical modeling and optimization using tools like Gurobi and Pyomo, especially applied to logistics and financial problems.

 ## Detailed Work Experience
-**Data Scientist @ BRQ (Ambev) (_May 2024_ - _Present_)**: At BRQ, I work for Ambev, performing the following key activities: Mathematical modeling of problems related to beer production processes using operations research with Gurobi and Pyomo;
+**Data Scientist @ BRQ (Ambev) (_May 2024_ - _October 2024_)**: Within BRQ I worked for the company Ambev carrying out the main activities:
+- Mathematical modeling of problems related to beer production processes using operational research using Gurobi and Pyomo;
+- Creation of exact models (MILP) for filtration and refrigeration processes.

 **Data Analyst @ Milenio Capital (_January 2024_ - _April 2024_)**: Development and improvement of dashboards in Power BI and automation of activities using Python.